Deep Work

 “Men of genius themselves were great only by bringing all their power to bear on the point on which they had decided to show their full measure.”

 I picked up this book after reflecting on my overuse of technology and exploring ways to live a fuller life.
-Reading the book was largely meant to reconfirm my reflections.
-Newport makes the distinction between “deep” and “shallow work” as one of cognitive demands.
+Reading the book was meant to reconfirm my reflections.
+Newport makes the distinction between “deep” and “shallow” work to show different ways of working.

-Deep work is work that requires distraction-free environments and is rather “difficult.”
-He relates it to the idea of flow, if you are familiar with that.
+Deep work is work which requires distraction-free environments and is rather “difficult.”
+He relates it to the idea of “flow”.
 Shallow work is a type of work that requires minimal effort, similar to the concept of busy work.

 Part 1: The Ideas